scality/Zenko/docs/docsource/installation/configure/index.rst

 Configure
 =========

-Once Zenko is installed and stable, installing optional configurations is a relatively painless process.
-Follow the configuration instructions in this section to extend Zenko's capabilities.
+Once XDM is installed and stable, installing optional configurations is a relatively painless process.
+Follow the configuration instructions in this section to extend XDM's capabilities.

 Because ingress control is not standardized across all Kubernetes implementations, it is deactivated by default.
-You must configure it to enable Web access to Zenko.
+You must configure it to enable Web access to XDM.

-Zenko supports out-of-band (OOB) updates from NFS file systems as well as dynamic OOB updates from Scality RINGs with the S3 Connector.
-With added configurations, described in the sections that follow, your Zenko instance can access and manage these namespaces.
+XDM supports out-of-band (OOB) updates from NFS file systems as well as dynamic OOB updates from Scality RINGs with the S3 Connector.
+With added configurations, described in the sections that follow, your XDM instance can access and manage these namespaces.

 .. toctree::